JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-MySQL.md

 ## Configure JATOS

 There are three ways to set up JATOS to work with a MySQL database.
-If you are in doubt use 'production.conf'.
+If you are in doubt use `jatos.conf` / `production.conf`.

-1. Via JATOS config file which is in your JATOS folder in the `conf` folder: `conf/production.conf`
+1. Via JATOS config file which is in your JATOS folder in the _conf_ folder: `jatos.conf` (or `production.conf` in version < 3.8.3)

    Change IP, port, username and password to your needs.